UBS brings back Ermotti as CEO with Credit Suisse deal ahead - KTVZ

 UBS brings back Ermotti as CEO with Credit Suisse deal ahead

-GENEVA (AP) — UBS says it’s bringing back former CEO Sergio Ermotti to lead the Swiss bank as it moves forward with a government-orchestrated plan to take over struggling rival Credit Suisse.
-The bank said Wednesday that Ermotti’s appointment takes effect in a week.
-Ermotti was the bank’s top executive for nine years and will take over from CEO Ralph Hamers.
-The bank says Hamers will remain at UBS during a transition period.
-The hastily arranged, $3.25 billion deal for Credit Suisse aimed to stem the upheaval in the global financial system after the collapse of two U.S. banks and jitters about long-running troubles at Credit Suisse led shares of Switzerland’s second-largest bank to tank and customers to pull out their money.
+GENEVA (AP) — UBS says it’s bringing back former CEO Sergio Ermotti to head the Swiss bank as it moves forward on a government-orchestrated plan to take over struggling rival Credit Suisse.
+The bank said Wednesday Ermotti’s appointment takes effect in a week’s time.
+Ermotti, who was the bank’s top executive for nine years, will take over from current CEO Ralph Hamers, who took up the job in November 2020 and will remain at UBS during a transition period “to ensure a successful closure of the transaction and a smooth hand-over,” the bank said in a statement.
+UBS credited Ermotti for having “cutting its footprint” and changing the culture of the bank.